← Back to national Map

 Any Released Time program must also comply with the court-approved guideposts for Released Time programs.
 These include:

-While districts are required to adopt a Released Time policy, school districts retain authority to implement reasonable procedures consistent with Education Code § 25.0875, including scheduling and documentation requirements.
+While districts are required to adopt a Released Time policy, districts retain authority to implement reasonable procedures consistent with Education Code § 25.0875, including scheduling and documentation requirements.
 Organizations wishing to start a new program should coordinate with district officials to ensure compliance with district policy and statutory requirements.

 General Information